graysurf/zsh-kit/docs/fzf-tools.md

 fzf-tools file
 ```

-Search for any file in your project, preview its contents with syntax highlighting, and open it in `vi` with one keystroke.
+Search for any file in your project, preview its contents with syntax highlighting, and open it in `$EDITOR` with one keystroke.

 ---

 ### `fzf-tools vscode`

-🧠 Open a file in VSCode (instead of vi), with fuzzy selection
+🧠 Open a file in VSCode (instead of $EDITOR), with fuzzy selection

 ```bash
 fzf-tools vscode